Antony74/gyrovector/header.md

 After you've called the not-exactly-catchily titled `GyrovectorSpaceFactory.create()`, I promise every function name you subsequently encounter will be familiar.
 However, only a subset `p5.Vector` functions are supported at present.

-The vectors here are immutable, so their behavior not identical - but if you've every had trouble tracking down a bug because you forgot to call `copy()`, you'll probably be grateful for that.
+The vectors here are immutable, so their behavior is not identical - but if you've every had trouble tracking down a bug because you forgot to call `copy()`, you'll probably be grateful for that.

 ## Getting started